Looking for a way to create a sitemap for your website using Elementor?

 No!
 Having a Sitemap will never have any negative effect on your site.
 The worst thing that can happen is that you won’t see any positive results after adding a sitemap.
 As quoted by Google, “in most cases, your site will benefit from having a sitemap, and you’ll never be penalized for having one.”

 Now that we know about XML Sitemaps in detail, let’s see how we can create one for our Elementor site using the PowerPack Elementor Sitemap widget.

 Create a Sitemap using PowerPack Elementor Sitemap Widget

-We have also created a short to-the-point video that explains in detail how you can create a Sitemap using PowerPack Elementor’s Sitemap widget.
+We have also created a short, to-the-point video that explains in detail how you can create a Sitemap using PowerPack Elementor’s Sitemap widget.

 Now, let’s continue.
 To create the Sitemap, we will be using these two plugins:

 Once you’ve installed and activated these plugins, you would have to create a new page by heading over to your WordPress Dashboard > Pages > Add New.
-Name the page as “Sitemap”.
+Name the page “Sitemap.”

 Next, click on “Edit with Elementor” to open the page in Elementor Page Builder.

 Launch Elementor Editor

-The below screenshot shows how your page would look like after adding the Sitemap widget.
+The below screenshot shows how your page would look after adding the Sitemap widget.

 Now that we have added the PowerPack Sitemap widget to the page, we will customize and style the Elementor editor’s content and style tab.

 Sitemap Widget Customization in Content Tab

 As we can see in the screenshot above, the Sitemap widget’s content tab allows us to display the links on our site as per our requirements.

-First, we can choose the Type of Sitemap that we want to display on our site.
+First, we can choose the Type of Sitemap we want to display on our site.
 We can choose between “Post Type” and “Taxonomy.”
 For our example, we’ve chosen the “Post Type.”

 Next, we have to choose the Source of Taxonomy.
 Since I wanted to show all my products on the Sitemap, I have chosen Source as “Products.”
 You can choose any source from the list.